 During a morning Circle briefing, she tried to corner Alistair Thorne.
 “The badges are a provocation, Alistair.
 It’s weaponizing the Dullahan tragedy.
 Behaviour like this is beneath us.
 I need you to sign this directive to ban unauthorized political iconography.”
 She slid a sheet toward him, hoping to catch the flow of his script under the guise of bureaucracy.

-Gwen pocketed the paper.
+Gwen pocketed the revisions he’d penned.
 The ‘A’ was sharp, but the lowercase was too wide to match the Red Letters.

 Next was Catriona Sinclair at the Sanctuary.
 The Fundraising Chair was holding court near the fireplace, her laugh sounding like shattering glass.

-“Catriona, I’m drafting a note of reassurance to donors who might be spooked by the ‘Vapor problem,’” Gwen lied, leaning over the ledger.
+“Catriona, I’m drafting a note of reassurance to donors who might be spooked by the ‘Vapour problem,’” Gwen lied.
 “Could you jot down the names of any families I should be particularly mindful of?”

 Finally, she sought out Isolde Thorne.
 Obtaining an indisputable sample of her mentor’s handwriting was proving to be an exercise in tactical exhaustion.
 Their meeting was a masterclass in subtext.
 Isolde hadn’t just lectured Gwen; she had circled her like a predator sensing a tremor in the herd.

 “Leniency is a slow-acting poison, Gwenhwyfar,” Isolde purred, her fingers tracing the gold-leaf edge of a heavy grimoire.
 What started as a veiled lesson about the cons of losing focus during a crisis shifted to a sharp reminder of what Gwen’s focus ought to be.
 “You’re looking for reasonable motivations from people who are without reason.
-Give the Inks the justice they crave.”
+Give the Inks the justice they crave, and they’ll stop being petty.”

 Gwen tried her ultimate trap.
 She presented a blank sheet of the high-grade Circle vellum she’d borrowed from the Secretary’s office.
 “The Red Letter misquoted the First Rule.
 It’s a blasphemy against the founders’ mission.
 Could you write out the correct version for the investigation?
 The black ink of the oath outlasts the clear water of the well.
 Your elegant script deserves to be the standard for the official rebuttal.”